Spend a Day at State

 Spend a Day with the Agricultural Institute

 Are you interested in learning more about the Agricultural Institute (AGI), the 2-year Associate of Applied Science degree program at the College of Agriculture and Life Sciences?
 Spend a day with us and learn more about what AGI has to offer you.
+Your visit will include:

-- A meeting with AGI Director Beth Wilson
+- A meeting with the AGI Director

 - An appointment with an advisor in your area of interest